How to Grow Kale in Your Square Foot Garden [Step-by-Step]

 It can be used cooked or raw in soups and salads and makes fantastic kale chips!

-Dwarf Blue Curled Kale – (Scotch kale) This hardy heirloom dates to the 1800s and will overwinter well in all but the coldest growing zones.
+Dwarf Blue Curled Kale – (Scotch kale, from Botanical Interests) This hardy heirloom dates to the 1800s and will overwinter well in all but the coldest growing zones.
 It’s best for fall and winter plantings but can take some heat.

-Red Russian Kale – (Siberian kale) This beautiful kale variety first made its way to America in 1885.
+Red Russian Kale – (Siberian kale, from Botanical Interests) This beautiful kale variety first made its way to America in 1885.
 Its young, succulent leaves are perfect for salads, while the more mature leaves make for a beautiful sautéed kale.

-Nero Toscana Kale – (Lacinato Kale) Aka “dinosaur kale,” This 18th-century variety is a home cook’s best friend.
+Nero Toscana Kale – (Lacinato Kale, from Botanical Interests) Aka “dinosaur kale,” This 18th-century variety is a home cook’s best friend.
 You can harvest baby greens for salads within 21 days or let the leaves mature for use in soups, stews, or to make crispy, nutritious kale chips!

 If you plan to grow transplants, start your kale seeds indoors four weeks before your last frost.